aklk1998/Getting-and-Cleaning-Data-Course-Project/README.md

 ##    4. Extracts the measurements on the mean and standard deviation for each measurement from the data set in step 3.
 ##    5. Uses descriptive activity names to name the activities in the data set in step 4
 ##    6. Creates a new data set with the average of each measurement column by activity and subject from data set in 5.
-##    7. Output data sets in step 5 and step 6 to csv files.
+##    7. Outputs data sets in step 6 to a txt file.
-##    8. Create a R script file (analysis.R) to perform steps 1 to 7 from above
+##    8. Creates a R script file (analysis.R) to perform steps 1 to 7 from above
 ##
 ##  Descriptions of the files in this Repo:
 ##    1. README.md: A brief description of the objectives of the exericse and the R script
 ##    2.  run_analysis.R: The R script file that performs steps 1 to 7 above
-##    3.  by_activity_subject_mean.csv: Data set which contains the average of ech measurement by activity and subject
+##    3.  by_activity_subject_mean.txt: Data set which contains the average of ech measurement by activity and subject
-##    4.  combined_train_test_data.csv: Data set which contains the merged Train and Test data sets
-##    5. Getting and Cleaning Data Course Project Code Book (column names).doc: The code book contains the descriptions of the columns
+##    4. Getting and Cleaning Data Course Project Code Book (column names).doc: The code book contains the descriptions of the columns
-##        in the 2 csv files.
+##        in the output txt file.
 ##
 ##  Summary of the script file analysis.R
 ##